shankha007/flappy-bird/README.md

 # Flappy Bird Game

 This is a very basic game.
 There is a bird and vertical bars in the game.
 The bird has to go through the holes.
-If the bird touches the bar, the game will be over.
-You will be awarded a point every time you cross a vertical bar
+If the bird touches the bar or the ground, the game will be over.
+You will be awarded a point every time you cross a vertical bar.

 ## How to play